determined-ai/determined/docs/tutorials/quickstart-mdldev.rst

       det experiment create adaptive.yaml .

 #.
-To view the WebUI dashboard, enter your cluster address in the browser address bar, accept
+To view the WebUI dashboard, enter your cluster address in the browser address bar, accept the
-   ``Determined`` as the default username, and click **Sign In**.
+   default username of ``determined``, and click **Sign In**.
 A password is not required.

 #.
 The experiment can take some time to complete.
 You can monitor progress in the WebUI Dashboard by
    clicking the **Experiment** name.
 Notice that more trials have started: